Skip to content

 sfs resume SESSION_ID [OPTIONS]

-Converts the session to the target tool’s native format and injects it into that tool’s session storage.
-Cursor, Cline, Roo Code, and Amp are capture-only — --in cursor (and the others) is rejected with an error.
+Converts the session to the target tool's native format and injects it into that tool's session storage.
+Cursor, Cline, Roo Code, Kilo Code, and Amp are capture-only — --in cursor (and the others) is rejected with an error.
 Use --in with one of the four supported resume targets instead.

 Before launching the target tool, sfs resume preflights the tool's project rules file from the current canonical SessionFS rules.
 Missing files are written; SessionFS-managed files are refreshed; unmanaged files are left alone with a warning on stderr unless --force-rules is passed.
 Preflight failures are non-fatal — resume still exits 0.
 See Resume-Time Rules Sync for the full policy.